 Throughout the 1990s, Mabey continues to innovate and grow with the introduction of new products and acquisitions.

-1994: Following the introduction of the Group's groundworks products to the US company's rental inventory, the company is re-registered as Mabey Bridge & Shore Inc to reflect the increase in the company's capability.
+Following the introduction of the Group's groundworks products to the US company's rental inventory in 1994, the company is re-registered as Mabey Bridge & Shore Inc to reflect the increase in the company's capability.

-1996: Mabey & Johnson secures the contract to supply 17 Compact 200 Bridges to the NATO Implementation Force in Bosnia.
-On average, bridge deliveries to Bosnia take just two weeks from order, greatly assisting the rapid re-opening of infrastructure to enable aid to be delivered after the war.
+In 1996 Mabey & Johnson secures the contract to supply 17 Compact 200 Bridges to the NATO Implementation Force in Bosnia.
+On average, bridge deliveries to Bosnia took just two weeks from order, greatly assisting the rapid re-opening of infrastructure to enable aid to be delivered after the war.

-1997: Mabey Holdings purchases Murray Plant, a rental company operating from two depots in Scotland.
+Mabey Holdings purchases Murray Plant in 1997, a rental company operating from two depots in Scotland.
 Murray Plant enjoyed a strong reputation north of the border and now operates as part of Mabey Hire.

 Mabey Bridge and Shore Inc opens a matting division with the purchase of Florida Mat Rentals in 2001.